A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Application to the Hydrogen Storage Materials Generated Using a Large Language Model

 Here the critical hydrogen chemical potential, $\mu_H^C$ is defined as $\mu_H^C=1 / n\left(E_{M A X+n H}-E_{M A X}\right)$, which is lower than the chemical potential $\mu_H$ of the hydrogen at gas phase at very low temperature (as our calculation corresponds to DFT temperature scale).
 "FE" stands for the formation energy.
-From the above, it is apparent that our model exhibits commendable performance and is highly dependable in forecasting the capacities of hydrogen storage.
+From the above table, it is apparent that our model exhibits commendable performance and is quite reliable for the calculation of the hydrogen storage capacity.
 In the final table \ref{tab:final_table}, we present an additional five materials that have been predicted by GPT-2 and whose hydrogen weight percentage has been computed by our model.
 As the atomic configurations of these materials remain elusive, we employ the methodology expounded by Kusaba \textit{et al}~\cite{KUSABA2022111496}, which employs the approach of \textit{metric learning}, where the algorithm has been trained on a substantial amount of crystal structures that have already been identified to ascertain the isomorphism of crystal structures formed by two specified chemical compositions, yielding an accuracy of approximately 96.4\%.
 For a given composition with an unknown crystal structure, this approach automatically selects a collection of template crystals from a database of crystal structures that possess nearly identical stable structures.
-When we subject the compositions predicted by GPT-2 to this method, we obtain a collection of structures.
-We select the one with the highest spacegroup and subsequently proceed to optimize it further using DFT.
+When we subject the compositions predicted by GPT-2 to this method, we obtain a collection of structures for each composition.
+We consider the one with the highest spacegroup and then perform the structural optimization followed by the calculation of the storage capacity using our hybrid-ML approach.
+The rightmost column of the table visually represents the crystal structure of each material.

 It will be worth synthesizing experimentally these materials for enhanced hydrogen storage applications.
 In future work, we plan to explore the use of advanced models like GPT-3.5 which could be highly beneficial.
 GPT-3.5, with its sophisticated natural language understanding and generation capabilities, can potentially enhance the prediction and design of novel hydrogen storage materials.
 Its advanced algorithms and large knowledge base might lead to more accurate predictions and innovative approaches in material science, opening new directions for efficient and effective hydrogen storage solutions.